STAUCHS/ICS3U1_Lesson_3_6_2_Runtime_Errors_Exceptions/README.md

 }
 ```

-We can also utilize the `error` variable to get details on the error.
+We can also utilize the `e` variable to get details on the error.

 ```java
 try {